Rigidity of infinite inversive distance circle packings in the plane: Introduction

+Theorem \ref{infrigidity introduction} generalizes Rodin-Sullivan's famous result \cite{RS} on the rigidity of infinite tangential circle packings in the hexagonal plane, which corresponds to $I\equiv 1$.

 The paper is organized as follows.
-In Section \ref{section 2}, we give some preliminaries on inversive distance circle packings and weighted Delaunay triangulations.
-In Section \ref{section 3}, we derive a maximal principle and a ring lemma for inversive distance circle packings.
+In Section \ref{section 2}, we give some preliminaries on the inversive distance circle packings and weighted Delaunay triangulations.
+In Section \ref{section 3}, we derive the maximal principle for generic inversive distance circle packings and the ring lemma for inversive distance circle packings in the hexagonal triangulated plane.
 We also study the properties of inversive distance circle packings on spiral hexagonal triangulations in this section.
-In Section \ref{section 4}, we prove the rigidity of infinite inversive distance circle packings on the hexagonal triangulated plane.
-In Section \ref{section 5}, we solve some prescribing combinatorial curvature problem for inversive distance circle packings and prove Theorem \ref{conv introduction}.

-\textbf{Acknowledgement.} The research of Xu Xu is supported by the Fundamental Research Funds for the Central Universities under Grant No. 2042020kf0199.
+In Section \ref{section 4}, we prove a generalized version of Theorem \ref{infrigidity introduction}, i.e. the rigidity of infinite inversive distance circle packings in the hexagonal triangulated plane. \\ \\ \textbf{Acknowledgements}\ \end{definition} By definition and Lemma \ref{d>0}, $\theta_{ij,k}\in [-\frac{\pi}{2},\pi)$.
+Note that $h_{ij,k}<0$ implies $I_{ij}>1$ by (\ref{h_ij,k}), (\ref{h_i}) and the structure condition (\ref{structure condition}), which further implies $d_{ij}>0$ by (\ref{d}).
+As a result, for a non-degenerate triangle $\triangle v_1v_2v_3$ in $(S, \mathcal{T}, I, r)$, $\theta_{ij,k}$ is in fact the signed angle $\angle v_jv_iC_{ijk}$ by Lemma \ref{d>0}, which is negative if $h_{ij,k}<0$ and nonnegative otherwise.
+Please refer to Figure \ref{theta ijk} for this.